Skip to content

 Add a run port to connect to a RateGroup, and implement the run handler to read data and emit telemetry on a regular cadence:

-active component ImuManager {
+passive component ImuManager {

 @ Telemetry channel for IMU data (struct of acceleration, rotation, temperature)